Prince0x01/fundme/README.md

 **Project Name:** FundMe Crowdfunding Platform

 **Summary:** FundMe is a decentralized crowdfunding platform deployed on the Linea network and utilizes the zkp rollup technology of the linea network to interact with the ethereum blockchain.
 It provides a secure and transparent way for individuals and organizations to create and contribute to fundraising campaigns.
 The platform enables project owners to showcase their projects, set funding goals, and receive donations from interested individuals (donors).
-Unlike traditional crowdfunding platforms, FundMe incorporates a method tha uses a DAOlike approach where donors or contributors of a given campaign democratically vet proofs provided by project owners according to preset milestones, ensuring transparency and eliminating the possibility of dishonest use or misappropriation of funds.
+Unlike traditional crowdfunding platforms, FundMe incorporates a method tha uses a DAO-like approach where donors or contributors of a given campaign democratically vet proofs provided by project owners according to preset milestones, ensuring transparency and eliminating the possibility of dishonest use or misappropriation of funds.
 The platform also implements KYC capabilities using a third-party decentralized identity verification system to ensure compliance with globally accepted anti-money laundering and terrorist financing policies.

 ## Problem Statement